 Director: Paolo and Vittorio Taviani

-The movie is setted in San Gimignano, and tells about the fall of the idealism of the young generation.
+The movie is set in San Gimignano.
+It tells about the fall of the idealism of the young generation.

 Director: Andrey Tarkovsky

-Bagno Vignoni is the location for the movie of the russian director, which present the theme of the nostalgy of an expatriate soviet poet.
-In the movie it is possible seeing some Piero della Francesca frescoes and a beautiful convent in Tuscany.
+Bagno Vignoni is the location for the movie by the Russian director, which presents the theme of the nostalgia of an expatriate Soviet poet.
+In the movie, it is possible seeing some Piero Della Francesca frescoes and a beautiful convent in Tuscany.

 A room with a view, 1985

 We are at the beginning of the XX century, in the suburb of Santa Croce in Florence.
 A young woman discovers passion, coming out from a repressing education such as the English Victorian one.